eddievelasquez/IntercodeToolbox/Intercode.Toolbox.TemplateEngine/README.md

 delegate string MacroValueGenerator( ReadOnlySpan<char> argument );
 ```

-Defines a method that will generate a macro's value.
+Defines a method that will generate a dynamic macro's value.
 The `argument` parameter is the macro's argument, which is an optional text, separated by a
 colon `:` after macro's name and the closing delimiter.
 If the template didn't specify an argument, the `argument` parameter will be `ReadOnlySpan<char>.Empty`.

 ---